 The Vista del Camino food bank is licensed by Maricopa County Health Services.
 The food bank serves individuals and families, who live in Scottsdale and who are having difficulty meeting their food needs.
 Volunteers accept and sort donations, make food boxes, and assist with daily operations of the Food Bank.

-- Earn-A-Bike program, Scottsdale residents and nonresidents can earn a free bike by contributing 25 hours of volunteer time through the city’s volunteer programs.
-This program is open to both children and adults, that volunteer at local schools, nonprofit agencies or our city Volunteer Programs.
+- Earn-A-Bike program, Scottsdale residents can earn a free bike by contributing 35 hours of volunteer time through volunteerism.
+This program is open to both children and adults that volunteer at local schools, nonprofit agencies or participating city Volunteer Programs.

 - Handlebar Helpers Apprentice program, for youth between the ages of 12 and 17 years of age.
 Participants work on bicycles during the week after school, learning how to repair and recondition bicycles, under the supervision of skilled volunteers and City staff.
 We are also looking for long term adult volunteers with technical bike repair experience to assist in supervising and teaching apprentices.

 On Fridays during the school year, school children who have limited access to food on weekends are given packs filled with easy to prepare, nutritious meals and snacks.